nopitown/ai-tips-and-notes/development/mental-model.md

 **Tips:**

 - Timebox your iterations.
 Remember that LLMs are always evolving, so you don't need to aim for perfect results now, but you should aim for good results.
+- Consider deployment factors like API availability, regional restrictions, and throughput needs when making the final model decision.

+### 7. Ethical Considerations & Red Teaming

+Before finalizing your solution, consider the ethical implications and potential misuse.

+**Questions to ask:**

+- Could the AI output be biased?
+How can we mitigate this?
+- Are there potential harms if the AI output is inaccurate or misused?
+- Does the application comply with relevant privacy regulations and ethical guidelines?
+- How can we test for and prevent harmful or unintended outputs (red teaming)?

+**Tips:**

+- Proactively test your system with adversarial inputs designed to elicit problematic responses.
+- Consult ethical AI frameworks and guidelines relevant to your domain.
+- Document your ethical considerations and mitigation strategies.

 # Chart